Professional Fighters League: PFL Challenger Series

 PFL Challenger Series is an American mixed martial arts series.
 Young and up-and-coming male and female MMA fighters will compete for a slot in the PFL tournament season and a chance at $1 million.
 Each week, the PFL Challenger Series will consist of a celebrity guest panel featuring personalities in film, athletics and sports.
 In the 2021 debut airing of the PFL Challenger Series, the celebrity guest panel included NFL stars Ray Lewis and Todd Gurley and entertainers Jeremy Piven and Wiz Khalifa.

 The inaugural PFL Challenger Series streamed on FuboTV and Fubo Sports Network from February 2022 to April 2022.

 PFL Europe

 Starting in 2023 PFL Europe will feature the top emerging European MMA fighters, and will be broadcast during prime local hours with all events staged in Europe.

+The first event took place on March 25, 2023 in Newcastle, England.

+PFL MENA

+Following the first PFL vs. Bellator champion vs champion event in Riyadh, the first major MMA held event in Saudi Arabia, PFL announced the launch of its second international league PFL MENA on February 24, 2024.
+The promotion’s inaugural event took place May 10 in Riyadh as part of a four-event season with 32 fighters competing in 4 weight classes, with a grand prize of $100,000.

+PFL Africa

+In July 2024, PFL announced that they had launched their third regional league, PFL Africa.
+Former UFC Heavyweight Champion Francis Ngannou acts as the chairman of the league that is set to launch in the second quarter of 2025.